-FOR THE FISCAL YEAR ENDED JANUARY 31, 2024 COMMISSION FILE NO. 001-09097 REX AMERICAN RESOURCES CORPORATION (Exact name of registrant as specified in its charter)
+FOR THE FISCAL YEAR ENDED JANUARY 31, 2025 COMMISSION FILE NO. 001-09097 REX AMERICAN RESOURCES CORPORATION (Exact name of registrant as specified in its charter)

-(Exact fiatile o i registrant as specified in its Charter) Delaware (State or other jurisdiction of incorporation or organization) 31-1095548 (I.R.S.
-Employer Identification No.) 7720 Paragon Road, Dayton, Ohio (Address of principal executive offices) 45459 (Zip Code) Registrant's telephone number, including area code : (937) 276-3931 red pursuant to Section 12(b) Name of each exchange Title of each class Trading Symbol(s) on which registered Common Stock, \$.01 par value REX New York Stock Exchange Indicate by check mark if the registrant is a we Act.
-Yes No ✓ ll-known seasoned issuer, as defined in Rule 405 of the Securities Indicate by check mark if the registrant is not Act.
-Yes No ✓ required to file reports pursu ant to Section 13 or Section 15(d) of the Indicate by check mark whether the registrant the Securities Exchange Act of 1934 during the required to file such reports), and (2) has been s preceding 12 months (or for such shorter period that the registrant was Indicate by check mark whether the registrant l submitted and posted pursuant to Rule 405 of period that the registrant was required to submi Regulation S-T during the p preceding 12 months (or for such shorter Indicate by check mark whether the registrant is a smaller reporting company, or an emerging "accelerated filer", "smaller reporting compan Act. (check one): g growth company.
-See the e definitions of "large accelerated filer", Large accelerated filer Accelerated filer < Emerging growth company Non-accelerated filer Smaller reporting company If an emerging growth company, indicate by che period for complying with any new or revised the Exchange Act Indicate by check mark whether the registrant I the effectiveness of its internal control over fir U.S.C.
-7262(b)) by the registered public account nancial reporting under Section on 404(b) of the Sarbanes-Oxley Act (15 statements.
-Yes No ✓
+Delaware (State or other jurisdiction of incorporation or organization) 31-1095548 (I.R.S.
+Employer Identification No.)

+7720 Paragon Road, Dayton, Ohio (Address of principal executive offices)

+45459 (Zip Code)

+Registrant's telephone number, including area code (937) 276-3931

+Securities registered pursuant to Section 12(b) of the Act:

+Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes No \checkmark

+Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
+Yes No \checkmark

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes \checkmark No

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes \checkmark No

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer", "accelerated filer", "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act. (check one):

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act

+Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
+7262(b)) by the registered public accounting firm that prepared or issued its audit report.
+Yes \checkmark No

-If securities are registered pursuant to Section 12(b) of the Act, indicated by check mark whether the financial statements of the registrant included in the filing reflect the correction of an error to previous issued financial
+If securities are registered pursuant to Section 12(b) of the Act, indicated by check mark whether the financial statements of the registrant included in the filing reflect the correction of an error to previous issued financial statements.
+Yes $No \checkmark$

-Indicate by check mark whether any of those error corrections are restatements that required a recovery analysis of incentive-based compensation received by any of the registrant's executive offices during the relevant recovery period pursuant to $\S240.10D-1(b)$.
+Indicate by check mark whether any of those error corrections are restatements that required a recovery analysis of incentive-based compensation received by any of the registrant's executive offices during the relevant recovery period pursuant to \$240.10D-1(b).
 Yes No \checkmark